The once sleepy surf town of Santa Teresa has exploded in size. Attracting people across the globe with the allure of wellness, surf, and good vibes.

 Final thoughts on living in Santa Teresa

-Depending on who you ask, some say Santa Teresa is magical, others say there are too many tourists and it is being ruined.
-It can definitely be expensive as the town begins to boom exponentially.
+Depending on who you ask, some will tell you Santa Teresa is magical; others will say there are too many tourists.
+It can be expensive as the town continues booming.

-However, the heart of the town is that everyone is just in search of being happy.
-It is a place you need to experience for yourself, to see where your heart lies.
+Regardless, at the heart of the town is the feeling that everyone is searching for joy.
+It is somewhere you need to experience for yourself and to listen to your heart.

-It is the perfect place to live out your expat dreams if you want your days to be filled surrounded by endless lush tropical trees, never-ending sunsets on long sandy beaches, and to find pleasure in the simplicity of life again.
+It is the perfect place to live out your expat dreams if you want your days filled with beauty: endless lush nature, sunsets, long sandy beaches and the pleasure of life’s simplicity.